ctseng40/python-data-analytics-cheatsheet/NumPy/README.md

 ## Installation
 Detailed installation guide can be found [here](https://numpy.org/install/).

+**CONDA**
-If you use **conda**, you can install NumPy from the defaults or conda-forge channels:
+If you use conda, you can install NumPy from the defaults or conda-forge channels:
 ```
-$ # Best practice, use an environment rather than install in the base env
+# Best practice, use an environment rather than install in the base env
 $ conda create -n my-env
 $ conda activate my-env
-$ # If you want to install from conda-forge
+# If you want to install from conda-forge
 $ conda config --env --add channels conda-forge
-$ # The actual install command
+# The actual install command
 $ conda install numpy
 ```
-or
+**PIP**
+If you use pip, you can install NumPy with:
 ```
-$ conda install numpy
+$ pip install numpy
 ```